ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

             ![Build]
             </figure>

-        6. Once the Build process is done, a Temp folder window should popup containing your firmware binaries.
+        6. Once the Build process is done, a Temp folder window containing your firmware binaries should pop up.

             ![Temp RX]{ align=right }

             - You can use any of these files.
             - Do not close this Temp folder because this is where you will take your firmware from in the later steps.
 If you are planning on using your phone or tablet to upload the firmware file later, copy the named file into it for later (see the next point).
-            - the firmware file named in the format `<device target name>-<version>.bin` is best used if you'll be moving these firmware files into one folder, so you know what firmware version it is and for which device it is.
+            - the firmware file named in the format `<device target name>-<version>.bin` is best used if you'll be moving these firmware files into one folder so you know what firmware version it is and for which device it is.

             <br clear="right" />